Providing Infectious disease CRO services. Pharyngitis study achieves targets inside limited winter window

 Based on the success of a previous trial, a UK-based consumer healthcare sponsor selected Novotech as the CRO to manage their phase III pharyngitis study.
 The study aimed to recruit 480 patients in four months during the Southern Hemisphere winter, when pharyngitis is most prevalent.

-HREC approval was later than anticipated due to concerns with the protocol and recruitment materials, thereby delaying site start-up.
-A shorter and delayed enrolment period meant the existing recruitment campaign would not achieve patient targets within the limited window of the winter flu/cold season.
+HREC approval was later than anticipated due to concerns with the protocol and recruitment materials, thereby delaying site startup.
+A shorter and delayed enrollment period meant the existing recruitment campaign would not achieve patient targets within the limited window of the winter flu/cold season.

-Further, due to the general short duration of pharyngitis – it was challenging to find patients who met study inclusion criteria of being treatment naïve and who were willing to attend ongoing assessments and follow-up visits.
+Further, due to the general short duration of pharyngitis – it was challenging to find patients who met study inclusion criteria of being willing to attend ongoing assessments and follow-up visits.
 Two months in, 33% of patients were recruited, which left only eight weeks to recruit the remaining 320 patients.

 Novotech worked closely with the sponsor to develop an updated and comprehensive patient recruitment and retention campaign across various channels.

 - An SMS campaign from sites to recruit and retain patients, including visit reminders and appointment changes